mdboom/matplotlib/doc/users/whats_new/style_changes.rst

 Plot layout
 ```````````

+- The number of ticks on an axis is now automatically determined based
+  on the length of the axis.

 - The limits are scaled to exactly the dimensions of the data, plus 5%
   padding.
 The old behavior was to scale to the nearest "round"